datkumar/code-journal/src/content/concepts/dsa/graph-tree/03-bfs-traversal.md

 ### Time

-For each unvisted node, we are checking each of it's neighbours.
+For each unvisited node, we are checking each of it's neighbours.
 Thus, each node is being visited once and it's neighbours then explored once.

 In **undirected** graph, the edges are bidirectional i.e. for an edge, the two nodes are present as each other's neighbours.
 So overall time would be $ O(V+2E ) $ .
 However, in **directed** graph, there is no double-counting so it's time is $ O(V+E ) $